-FDA Approves First Digital Pill That Can Track If You've Taken It
+FDA Approves First Digital Pill That Can Track Whether You've Taken It

 Still, there are upsides to a pill with a built-in sensor, says Dr. Walid Gellad, co-director of the Center for Pharmaceutical Policy and Prescribing at the University of Pittsburgh.

-Gellad tells NPR that while Abilify MyCite might not be attractive to patients, it may appeal to caregivers and family members who worry about whether a person has taken their medication.
+Gellad tells NPR that while Abilify MyCite might not be attractive to patients, it may appeal to caregivers and family members who worry about whether a person has taken his medication.
 Most of the other current tracking options involve pill bottles that track whether they've been opened, he says.

 With this drug, Gellad says, "you will actually know if a person has taken the pill, put in in their mouth, and it's in their stomach."